elifitch/wonderful-world-of-webgl/README.md

 ## Branches

-The master branch is a blank canvas, the solutions branch has completed and fully commented examples.
+The master branch is a blank canvas, the solutions branch has completed and fully commented examples (wip).